scuzzydude/asimov/asimov.md

 It's very important that the **The Foundation** be non-political and free from national influence.
 In most organization, this is truly impossible, but by limiting the scope to the appreciation of Human Genius, we can avoid corruption.

+This is an idealistic enterprise to create a value system that is better for humanity.
+It governance should be open and limited in scope, and held to the highest ethical standards -- as they apply to this work and very limited scope.

+Keeping the Scoot pure is of paramount importance.
+It does not own property, and can not pass income to its holders.
+It's not an investment in property.
+It is an investment of responsibility.
+Governments don't know how to tax that.
+The Foundation should have no opinion in regards how this new measurement of wealth is taxed.
+There is an argument to be made that it is a direct investment in a public good and should not be taxed, as this public good is a public responsibility -- it is called the public domain.
+Let the rich and their lawyers make that fight.
+The Foundation's role is the measurement, not the application, of the wealth.

 ## Electorates

 A method of elections shall be built into the metric protocol.